FlavScents AInsights Entry: Dimethyl Anthranilate (CAS: 85-91-6)

 2. Sensory Profile

-Dimethyl anthranilate is renowned for its distinctive odor, often described as fruity, floral, and grape-like, with a moderate to strong intensity.
-It is a key impact note in grape flavors and is also used to impart a sweet, fruity character in various flavor applications.
-The compound's odor threshold is relatively low, making it effective even at minimal concentrations.
-In sensory applications, it serves as both an impact note and a modifier, enhancing the overall realism and complexity of flavor profiles.
+Dimethyl anthranilate is known for its sweet, fruity, and floral aroma, reminiscent of grapes and orange blossoms.
+It is often described as having a moderate to strong intensity with a high diffusion rate, making it an impactful note in formulations.
+The compound's taste threshold is relatively low, allowing it to impart a noticeable flavor even at minimal concentrations.
+It serves as both an impact note and a modifier, enhancing the overall sensory experience of a product.

 Citation hooks: FlavScents; peer-reviewed sensory literature